unibonn/puppet-singularity/README.md

 ##### `mksquashfs_path`
 This allows the administrator to specify the location for mksquashfs if it is not installed in a standard system location. (default: undef)

+##### `mksquashfs_procs`
+This allows the administrator to specify the number of CPUs for mksquashfs to use when building an image. (default: 0, which corresponds to all CPUs)

+##### `mksquashfs_mem`
+This allows the administrator to set the maximum amount of memory for mkswapfs to use when building an image.  e.g. 1G for 1gb or 500M for 500mb.
+NOTE: This fuctionality did not exist in squashfs-tools prior to version 4.3 If using an earlier version you should not set this. (default: undef)

 ##### `cryptsetup_path`
 This allows the administrator to specify the location for cryptsetup if it is not installed in a standard system location. (default: undef)

 ##### `shared_loop_devs`
 Allow to share same images associated with loop devices to minimize loop usage and optimize kernel cache (useful for MPI). (default: no)

+##### `image_driver`
+This option specifies the name of an image driver provided by a plugin that will be used to handle image mounts.
+If the 'enable overlay' option is set to 'driver' the driver name specified here will also be used to handle overlay mounts.
+If the driver name specified has not been registered via a plugin installation the run-time will abort. (default: '')

 ##### `use_repo_urls`
 Uses provided repository URLs (and gpgkey etc) instead of built-in default (EPEL for now only).